Where can you go to see your favourite musician, band, or comedian perform live?

 - 2016 – Journey; Trace Adkins; Gladys Knight; KC & The Sunshine Band; Kathy Griffin; Sam Hunt; Chris Tucker; and Jim Gaffigan.

-- 2017 -Tim McGraw; Jay Leno; Little Big Town; Jeff Foxworthy, and Chris Tucker.
+- 2017 -Tim McGraw; Jay Leno; Little Big Town; Jeff Foxworthy, Chris Tucker, and Nick Jonas.

 Prices have steadily risen each year, but Carnival LIVE tickets still represent good value for money.